rpastijn/UpgradeTo19cHOL/lab300/content.md

 /u01/oradata/DB122/users01.dbf
 ````

-Now that we have put the source tablespace to READ ONLY and know which datafiles we need to copy, we can copy the files to the target location.
-In this example, we will copy the files but we could also have moved the files.
+Now that we have put the source tablespace to READ ONLY and know which datafiles we need to copy, we can copy or move the files to the target location.
+In our example, we will copy the files but we could also have moved the files.

 If you copy the files, you have a fall-back scenario in case something goes wrong (by simply changing the source tablespace to READ WRITE again).
 Downside is that you need extra diskspace to hold the copy of the datafiles.

 Please exit SQL*Plus and disconnect from the source database.
 ````